- Conversion copywriting,

 “Training” readers to click through to valuable content

 A lot of product-based businesses only ever send advertising newsletters.
-They’re all about the product and don’t write about the company and founders, or the questions their customers face.
+They’re all about the product and do not write about the company and founders, or the questions their customers face.
 Those emails are usually full of calls to action (CTAs).
-If those aren’t clicked, it’s usually because
+If those get no clicks, it’s usually because

 Our client’s previous emails were quite different in that respect.

-Many times, they didn’t include a single CTA.
-There was nothing for the reader to do at the end of the email, so they…
+Many times, they did not include a single CTA.
+There was nothing for the reader to do at the end of the email, so they did not do anything.

 It was important to change this pattern before the sales email in order to establish CTAs as the gateway to additional value — thereby increasing the likelihood of clicks in the sales email.